yurijmikhalevich/simple-rating/README.md

 Here is simple rating application to create event-based rating list.

+__NOTICE:__ simple rating is a single-admin application; so there will be undefined behaviour in case of editing something simultaneously even if in some cases it will work OK.

 ## Installation and usage

 To launch application you need nodejs, npm, mongodb server and